hmage/norm/README.md

 export ftp_proxy=$http_proxy
 ```

-Replace the IP address and port with appropriate values for your proxy.
+Replace the IP address and port number with appropriate values for your proxy.
 You can add this to your `.bashrc` if you haven't done so.

 ## Formulas
-`norm` formulas are bash scripts, [example](packages/tar):
+`norm` formulas are bash scripts, here's a pretty [minimal example](packages/tar):

 ```bash
 #!/bin/bash